-In a cinematic milieu where pretty women get branded sex icons, hunky guys do superhero movies, and Oscars are given to anyone who breaks free of their typecast, Zac Efron is simply hot.
+In a milieu where hunky guys do superhero movies and Oscars are given to pretty women who break free of their typecast, Zac Efron is simply hot.

 The pranks get pulled.
 Neighbors unfolds much like we expect.
-We cling along for the punchlines between Rogen and Byrne (and for their refreshing, believable onscreen chemistry) and to see Efron from every angle.
+We cling along for the punchlines between Rogen and Byrne (and for their refreshing, believable onscreen chemistry) and to see Efron from every angle, shirtless, beautiful.